 This university-wide dedication to helping others has earned our institution a place on the United States President’s Higher Education Community Service Honor Roll since 2009.
 This designation is the highest honor a college or university can receive for its commitment to volunteering, service-learning, and civic engagement.
 Our university is the only health science center in Texas, and one of only eight health science centers across the nation, recognized by the Honor Roll.

 Ruth Berggren, M.D., Director of the Center for Medical Humanities & Ethics, says, “We are unique among health science centers in Texas in prioritizing community service learning as an ideal way to model interprofessionalism and to prepare a relevant health workforce for our state.
 We are proud of the leadership our students exhibit, and of their transformation into community-connected healthcare providers who work to reduce disparities and enhance access to healthcare.”

-The CSL Resource Library is located at the Center for Medical Humanities & Ethics in Annex Building room N203.
+The CSL Resource Library is located at the Center for Medical Humanities & Ethics in the Briscoe Library 4.042.
 Both Faculty and students are welcome to check-out books.